 Email Etiquette is not for customer service reps alone.
 It is also applies to those requesting customer service.
-Both sides have equal responsibility in ensuring the conversation concludes to their satisfaction.
+Both sides have equal responsibility in ensuring that the conversation is efficient, goes smoothly and concludes to their satisfaction.

-It is not uncommon to experience customer service representatives that respond to emails without answer questions directly or completely.
-Just as often “customers” who assume simply because they are the “customer” do not need to take the time, effort and courtesy required when making their requests.
+It is not uncommon to experience customer service representatives that respond to emails without answering questions directly or completely.
+Just as often “customers” who assume simply because they are the “customer”, that they do not have to take the time and make the effort required to provide the necessary details (and courtesy) when making their requests.

-Here I’ll provide to you both sides of the story so each participant understands their responsibility in the conversation.
+Being many who read my website are small business owners as well, I’ll provide to you both sides of the story so each side understands their responsibility in the conversation.

-- Respond to all requests ASAP — no later than the same day.
-If you are online for business, you need to be able to respond practically in real-time to instill confidence in your site, product and customer service levels.
+- Respond to all requests ASAP.
+Same day if possible.
+If you are online for business, you need to be able to respond practically in real-time to instill confidence in your business, product and customer service levels.
 The faster the better!

 - Always include a pleasant greeting and thank the customer for emailing you.
-At the end of your response let them know if they have any further questions or require additional assistance how they may contact you.
+At the end of your response let them know how they may contact you if they have any further questions or require additional assistance.

-- Review the Web site in question to ensure the information you seek is not already provided for your convenience.
+- Review the website in question to make sure that the information you seek is not already provided for your convenience.
 Look for the FAQ (Frequently Asked/Answered Questions).
 To email without reviewing a site’s content gives the impression that you may be a demanding and therefore not a profitable customer.

 - If referring to an order, include your order ID and as much information as possible to enable to customer service rep to respond quickly and in detail to your request.